-Steven Mason: Alabama Murderer Killed Two Girlfriends Kelei Morris, Mesha Anglin
+Steven Mason: Former Alabama Nurse Allegedly Murdered Girlfriend Kelei Morris

 — Sun Herald (@sunherald) February 6, 2015

 The case went cold for two years until Mobile police were able to make an arrest.
-Information led them to Steven Mason.
-Mason had briefly dated South Alabama graduate Kelei Morris and worked with her at the Mobile Infirmary Medical Center.
-Friends say that Kelei Morris broke it off with Steven Mason, and that he was upset about the break-up.
+Information led them to Steven Mason, who had briefly dated South Alabama graduate Kelei Morris and worked with her at the Mobile Infirmary Medical Center.
+Friends say Kelei Morris broke it off with Steven Mason and that he was upset about the break-up.

-Distraught family members had a memorial service for Kelei Morris at the Our Lady Of Fatima Church.
+Distraught family members had a memorial service for Kelei Morris at the Our Lady of Fatima Church.
 The burial took place at D’Iberville Memorial Park, WLOX reported.

-Steven Mason is currently being held in jail, pending the next court session.
+Steven Mason is currently being held in jail pending the next court session.
 His family members fought to have him released on bond.
 However, the district attorneys stated that he was simply too dangerous to be released.

 Steven Mason’s Dark And Deadly Past: He Killed 15 Years Earlier

-It seems that Kelei Morris new nothing about Steven Mason’s dark past.
+It seems that Kelei Morris knew nothing about Steven Mason’s dark past.
 According to court records, Steven Mason shot and killed his former girlfriend, Mesha Anglin, when he was just 18-years-old.

-According to Fox-10, the killing of Mesha Lysette ‘Princess’ Anglin happened in June 2002.
+According to Fox-10, the killing of Mesha Lysette “Princess” Anglin happened in June 2002.
 Authorities say Steven Mason went to Mesha Anglin’s home and reached his hand inside of her bedroom window, where she was in bed sleeping with her mother, and shot her at close range.
-The sinister and sneaky way that Mason carried out the murder was chilling.

 Mesha Anglin was taken to a local hospital but died during transport.
 The aspiring cosmetologist had a twin sister named Kesha.
 Mesha Anglin’s family became enraged in the courtroom when Mason was given a youthful offender status.
 He went to prison and did about three years.
 When he was finally released, he went to school and continued on with his life and even passed a background check to get a job as a nurse.
-Since the murder of Mesha Anglin generated few news articles about the crime, Steven Mason was allowed to live his life undetected–despite his terrible secret.
+Since the murder of Mesha Anglin generated few news articles, Steven Mason was allowed to live his life undetected despite his terrible secret.

 Too bad Kelei Morris didn’t know about Steven Mason’s dangerous side.
 Her friends told the Sun Herald that she would never have dated a killer.